Resolution: 1080p60 | Weight: 344g / 0.76 lb | Flip Screen: No | Stabilization: No | External Mic Port: No

 In-camera charging is allowed but you can’t keep the Sony a6000 on while charging.
 And, if you want to charge the battery outside of the camera, you’ll have to buy an external charger separately.

-Luckily, the Sony a6000 has Wi-Fi and NFC, so you can connect your smartphone and use it as a remote control, as well as transferring images easily using the free Sony PlayMemories App (available for Android and iOS devices).
+Luckily, the Sony a6000 has Wi-Fi and NFC, so you can connect your smartphone and use it as a remote control, as well as transfer images easily using the free Sony PlayMemories App (available for Android and iOS devices).

 Additionally, you can buy other apps in the PlayMemories store.
 If you are connected to a Wi-Fi network, you can access the store right from the camera and explore new functions, like the time-lapse mode we mentioned before.